Developer Guide

 Showing assessment result analysis

-feature allows users to show the performance analysis of a student, a group or the cohort in an assessment.
+The show feature allows users to show the performance analysis of a student, a group or the cohort in an assessment.

-How the show
+How the show command works

 - The user specifies the student (by either name, ID or index), the group name or the assessment name.